opensearch-project/opensearch-migrations/upgrades/README.md

 * A sequence of "Steps" that are executed in a set order as part of a "Workflow"
 * A "Runner" that takes a Workflow and executes the steps in it sequentially, while managing things like error handling, logging, and state
 * A shared "State" that exists in-memory of the process and enables the results of one step to be re-used by a later step
 * A "Test Config" JSON file that encapsulates the specific upgrade to be tested (e.g. snapshot/restore from ES 7.10.2 to OS 1.3.6).
-This package will contain a collection of pre-canned Test Configs (`./test_configs/`) that should represent the limits of the UTF's knowledge about what is true about how Upgrades work.
+This package will contain a collection of pre-canned Test Configs (`./test_configs/`) that should represent the limits of the UTF's knowledge about what is true about how upgrades work.
 In other words - if there isn't a Test Config file in the included collection that covers the specific cluster setup and upgrade type you're interested in, the UTF is not testing that setup/upgrade type.
 * A set of "Test Actions" that are performed at various points in a Workflow via an existing library called the [Robot Framework](https://robotframework.org/?tab=2#getting-started).
 These are currently at `./upgrade_testing_framework/robot_test_defs/`
 * A set of "Expectations" that represent things we expect to be true about the upgrade specified in the Test Config file (number of documents should remain the same before/after).
 Each Expectation has an Expectation ID that is used to track which Test Actions are associated with a given Expectation, and determine if the Expectation was true or not.
 These Expectation IDs are associated with each Test Action as a tag that the UTF search for and enable selective invocation.
 * A "Knowledge Base" that represents all the Expectations we're currently tracking and (hopefully) testing, currently located at `../knowledge_base/`.